theonetruekn/interactive-learning/notes.md

 - different tools for each use case or same tool with different input

 - Fuzzy Matching / Fuzzy Tokenizing for Actions

+- Ollama should stop after giving an action.